rgrajan/saa-c02-notes/README.md

+This is my notes for preparing for SAA-C02 exam.
 # SAA C02 Notes

 I have created notes as kind of MindMap diagram for the AWS services in scope to remember certain features for the preparation of the exam.